Japan Ski Tours

 Picture

-Hakkoda is one of best undiscovered gems left to be found in the Japow universe.
+Hakkoda is the crowning jewel of the Tohoku Japow universe.
 In the same fashion as Asahidake in Hokkaido, Hakkoda is a single tram that opens up incredible backcountry terrain.
 Depending on where we want to go, one run can take 30 minutes or 3 hours, which is why we spend two days at this incredible hill.
 At Hakkoda, it's all about the quality of a run, not the quantity.

 More than just skiing, Aomori is a unique and interesting culture with its own traditions, dialect and yes--amazing local food.
 In this town we'll be eating sushi, seeing two musical performances and can even learn some traditional dances (participation optional!).